eduardoasdcosta/Word-Pathing/README.md

 # Word-Pathing
 Algorithms and Data Structures - Project

-Uses a graph network to find paths between 2 words.
+Uses a graph network and a dictionary to find the shortest path between 2 words.
 Example:

     carro -> pista